Does your employer care about your mental health?

 Prevention will pay dividends

 Of course people want to do a good job and be successful, it’s good for self-esteem and motivation.
+No one turns up at work every day wanting to do a bad job.
 But they also want lives and energy to enjoy themselves!

-Some companies cottoned onto the benefits of having a workforce who nurture their mental health a while ago.
+Some companies recognised the benefits of having a workforce who nurture their mental health a while ago.
 Some of the best are mentioned here

-If you know a company that are good at caring about the mental health of their employees, please give them a shout out in the comments of this blog.
+If you know a company that’s good at caring about their employees’ mental health, please give them a shout out in the comments of this blog.
 They deserve it 🙂

 There is a very simple sum too which sums up why employers should care about mental health.

-Happy staff = staff that want to make customers happy = happy business = attracts high quality employees that want to work there = happy business etc
+Happy staff = staff that want to make customers happy = happy customers = happy business.

 A quick word for the self employed